canonical/backup-operators/docs/how-to/integrate-with-backup-integrator-charm.md

-# How to integrate with the Backup Integrator charm
+# How to integrate with the backup integrator charm

-The Backup Integrator charm provides backup functionality to charms that haven't, or cannot, implement the backup relation themselves.
+The backup integrator charm provides backup functionality to charms that haven't, or cannot, implement the backup relation themselves.

-To use the Backup Integrator charm, integrate the Backup Integrator charm with the backup source using the `juju-info` relation.
+To use the backup integrator charm, integrate the backup integrator charm with the backup source using the `juju-info` relation.
 Then you can use the `backup` relation endpoint to request backups from backup-provider charms such as `bacula-fd`.
 Let's demonstrate by using the Ubuntu charm as an example.

-Deploy the charm and integrate with the Backup Integrator and Provider charms:
+Deploy the charm and integrate with the backup integrator and Provider charms:

 ```